 Application.
-A transcript of all undergraduate and graduate work and, where applicable, TOEFL scores must be received by the Graduate Studies office at ASU West before an application can be considered.
-Letters of recommendation, a resume, GMAT scores, and a personal statement must be sent to the M.B.A.
-Program Office.
+A transcript of all undergraduate and graduate work and, where applicable, TOEFL scores must be received by the Graduate Studies office before an application can be considered.
+Letters of recommendation, a resume, GMAT scores, and a personal statement must be sent to the MBA Program Office.